doherty100/kidzhackphilly/07-events-and-lerp/README.md

-# Lesson 07 - Events and Linear Interpolation
+# Lesson 07 - events and linear interpolation

-In this lesson we'll be learning about two key new concepts:
+In this lesson we'll be learning about these new concepts:

 * [Event-driven programming](https://en.wikipedia.org/wiki/Event-driven_programming)
 * [Linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation) more commonly known as *lerp*